Cat Weight Loss Guide

 -

 Cats have a different physiology than humans or dogs.
-Helping your cat achieve a healthy weight and body condition requires medical supervision because of the risks of serious health consequences, including liver failure.
+Helping your cat achieve a healthy weight and body condition requires veterinary supervision because of the risks of serious health consequences, including liver failure.

 Hepatic lipidosis can be serious and potentially life-threatening if left untreated.
-Unfortunately, overweight and obese cats are at a great risk for developing hepatic lipidosis.
+Unfortunately, overweight and cats with obesity are at a great risk for developing hepatic lipidosis.

 Never put your cat on a diet without the assistance of your veterinary healthcare team.
 Rule out and/or treat underlying medical conditions and diseases before beginning weight-loss reduction in cats.
 A medical condition could be a possible cause or contributor to your cat’s weight issues.